dgageot/repet/documentation/workbook-en.md

 1. Then you execute the `Server` class et open up a browser and aim it towards http://localhost:8080 If everything goes to plan, just about now, you'll feel less inclined to use weblo or tomcat, monday at work.

-( if you're on the fancy side of stuff, and that you change your working dir, I know crazy but some of you do it, you'll have to point your working dir to the root of your app.
-TODO: INSERT WORKING DIR PROP HERE )
+( if you're on the fancy side of stuff, and that you change your working dir, I know crazy but some of you do it, you'll have to point your working dir to the root of your app.It's usually done in the working dir input field in the run class dialog of your IDE )

 ## Server Side Mustaches with Handlebars